opengeos/HyperCoast/qgis_plugin/README.md

 3. The spectral plot window will show the extracted spectrum
 4. Click multiple locations to compare spectra
 5. Export data to CSV or save the plot image

+### Creating 3D Image Cubes

+1. Load a hyperspectral layer
+2. Click the **3D Image Cube** button
+3. Select the layer, data variable, display range, RGB wavelengths, and widget mode
+4. Click **Draw Subset** and draw a small rectangle on the map for large scenes
+5. Adjust spatial or spectral stride to reduce memory use
+6. Click **Create 3D Cube**

 ### Running Processing Tools